 \end{conjecture}

-We prove Conjecture~\ref{mainconj} under an additional assumption that every pair is an edge in at least one of the $E(G_i)$.
-For convenience we say a pair of vertices (or an edge) in the $n$-vertex ground set is colored if it belongs to at least one of the sets $E(G_1)$, $E(G_2)$, $E(G_3)$.
+Conjecture~\ref{mainconj} is proved under the additional assumption that every pair of vertices forms an edge in at least one of the $E(G_i)$.
+For convenience, we say that a pair of vertices (or an edge) in the $n$-vertex ground set is colored if it belongs to at least one of the sets $E(G_1)$, $E(G_2)$, $E(G_3)$.
 An edge is $t$-colored if it belongs to exactly $t$ of the sets $E(G_1)$, $E(G_2)$, $E(G_3)$.

-\begin{theorem} Let $G_1,G_2,G_3$ be graphs with a common vertex set on $n$ vertices with no rainbow triangle.
+\begin{theorem} Let $G_1,G_2,G_3$ be graphs on a common vertex set of size $n$ with no rainbow triangle.
 If $n$ is sufficiently large and every pair of vertices on the ground set is colored, then the construction described in Theorem~\ref{main} maximizes $e(G_1)e(G_2)e(G_3)$. \end{theorem}